Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Diophantine moir e lengths and Anderson localization

-for which the Hamiltonian exhibits, as we will show, Anderson localization, i.e.\@ exponentially decaying eigenfunctions.
-We present one method in Subsection \ref{sec:Dioph} originally due to Bourgain \cite[Ch. $10$]{B}, which applies to the Hamiltonian \eqref{eq:Hamiltonian} in a very general sense and one more refined approach in Subsection \ref{sec:AVAL} for a special case of the anti-chiral Hamiltonian that goes back to ideas of Jitomirskaya \cite{J99}.
-The latter approach has been originally introduced for the almost Mathieu operator and applies to a larger range of Moir\'e length scales.
+We present one method in Subsection \ref{sec:Dioph} originally due to Bourgain \cite[Chapter $10$]{B}, which applies to the Hamiltonian \eqref{eq:Hamiltonian} in a very general sense and one more refined approach in Subsection \ref{sec:AVAL} for a modified version of the anti-chiral Hamiltonian that goes back to ideas of Jitomirskaya \cite{J99}.
+The latter approach has been originally introduced for the almost Mathieu operator and applies to a larger range of moir\'e length scales.
 The first approach has been extended to the matrix-valued setting by Klein \cite{K17}.
 Both approaches also imply dynamical localization

-as explained in \cite[Ch.10]{B}.
-The above diophantine condition \eqref{eq:diophantine}, which appears naturally in the localization proofs in \cite{B,K17}, applies to a set of full measure of real numbers.
+where $e^{-itH}$ is the time-evolution operator of the quantum dynamics, as explained in \cite[Chapter 10]{B}, see Figure \ref{fig:localization}.
+The above diophantine condition \eqref{dio}, which appears naturally in the localization proofs in \cite{B,K17}, applies to a set of full measure of real numbers.